 The auditor team has verified the GHG palm that has been carried out by the company.
 Based on the verification results, it is known that the GHG palm input data is in accordance with the actual conditions.
-This is evidenced by the results of verification of the amount of FFB production from Estate A, Estate B, Estate C, and Plasma 1, the planted area of Estate A, Estate B, Estate C, and Plasma 1 and the distribution of planting years, as well as the area of HCV.
-GHG emissions in 2021 will be higher than in 2020.
-This is because in 2021 FFB Process more than in 2020 and the use of factory generators allocated to residential electricity is included in the calculation of total diesel fuel consumption.
+This is evidenced by the results of verification of the amount of FFB production from Estate A, Estate B, Estate C, and Plasma 2, the planted area of Estate A, Estate B, Estate C, and Plasma 2 and the distribution of planting years, as well as the area of HCV.
+GHG emissions in 2021 are higher than in 2020.
+However, the increase in emissions is not significant.
+This is because in 2021 FFB Process more than in 2020.